stymy/cpac-docs-source/install.rst

 Install Python Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Python is the glue (Bloom, 2012) that ties all the pieces of CPAC together.
+Please ensure that you are using Python 2.7 and above, but not Python 3 (since it is not backwards-compatible).
 Though many computers come with Python pre-installed, CPAC relies on a number of special-purpose packages, which are listed below.
 Packages with an asterisk (*) can be installed through `setuptools <https://pythonhosted.org/setuptools/easy_install.html>`_ by running the command ``easy_install package`` (for example, ``easy_install networkx``).

 * `SciPy and NumPy <http://www.scipy.org/install.html>`_
 * `NetworkX <http://networkx.lanl.gov/>`_ * (``easy_install networkx``)